India’s White Goods PLI Scheme Gets Extension Amid Rising Industry Interest

-The scheme is open to both new applicants and existing beneficiaries seeking to expand their investments, whether by moving into higher target segments or by applying through their group companies in different categories.
+The round is open to both new applicants and existing beneficiaries looking to scale up investments, either by entering higher target segments or by applying through group companies across different product categories.

 What are the incentives under the PLI scheme for white goods?